Identify Flatware Makers: Marks and Patterns

 These records are market examples, not final appraisals.
 Metal, maker, pattern, completeness, condition, provenance, and current demand can materially change value.

 Maker identification is a starting point.
-The market comparison still needs metal, pattern, count, and condition.
+The market comparison still needs metal, pattern, count, condition, and whether buyers are seeking replacements for that specific pattern.

 When to use the free screener